np-mrd/npmrd_cross_domain_integration_docs/docs/embargo_update_breakdown.md

       - type: bool

     - peak_list_npmrd_db_release_status <a name="compounds_peak_lists_peak_list_peak_list_npmrd_db_release_status"></a>
       - Description: The current embargo status of in the NP-MRD Database FOR THIS PEAK LIST.
 Should follow the submission embargo status (unless there is an error).
+Updated by the database site and sent back to the deposition site.
       - Example: `embargoed`
       - type: string
       - One of: `embargoed`, `released`, `withdrawn`, or ``